ProductionEXP/Unfair-Trivia/README.md

     }
 ]
 ```
-###### This is our current file

-Under the anwser part of each question you can have multiple anwsers, here is an example:
+If we take our previous file, under the anwser part of each question you can have multiple anwsers, here is an example:

 ```
     {